Dexterity exits stealth with $56.2M raised for its collaborative warehouse robots – TechCrunch

 The company was founded back in 2017 as an extension of CEO Samir Menon’s Stanford thesis, described by Dexterity thusly, “Menon worked on a control theory framework to describe how the human brain controls and coordinates the body, which serves as a model to distill human skill into mathematical programs that control robots in a graceful human-like manner.”

-Part of the company’s appeal appear to be the versatility of the robotics, which are designed to work alongside their human counterparts and operate collaboratively.
-Among the early adopters for the system are unnamed an unnamed “global food manufacturer,” “ a worldwide package delivery provider” and Japan’s Kawasaki Heavy Industries.
+Part of the company’s appeal appears to be the versatility of the robotics, which are designed to work alongside their human counterparts and operate collaboratively.
+Among the early adopters for the system are an unnamed “global food manufacturer,” “a worldwide package delivery provider” and Japan’s Kawasaki Heavy Industries.

 Dexterity says it’s also seen a boost from the push for essential services during the COVID-19 pandemic, like so many others in the robotics and automation fields, stating that its systems have been involved with the shipping of “half a million units of packaged food.”